 2013 marked a shift in the treatment approach at the Greathouse Wetlands.
 The wetlands were de-watered in early spring and a pre-emergent soil treatment of Galleon (penoxsulam) was applied in both cells.
-The wetlands were then allowed to refill during late spring and early summer and a surface water treatment of Galleon was applied.
-The newly discovered hydrilla in the Wash-Out Wetlands was also treated with a surface water application of Galleon in late summer.
+The wetlands were then allowed to refill during late spring and early summer and a surface treatment of Galleon was applied.
+Newly discovered hydrilla in the Wash-Out Wetlands was also treated with a surface water application of Galleon in late summer.
 Whole-lake fluridone treatments were conducted by a contractor at Wallace Lake from May through September and no vegetative hydrilla was found during the growing season.
-Sunset Pond had extensive filamentous algae during the growing season and no hydrilla was located, so only a single early summer preventive treatment using SonarOne (fluridone) was done so the expensive herbicide was not wasted.
-Sanctuary Marsh was treated with SonarOne by canoe three times during the summer.
-While the target ppb concentration in the wetland was maintained, there was significant damage to non-target emergent aquatic plants.
+Sunset Pond had extensive filamentous algae during the growing season and no hydrilla was located, so a single early summer preventive treatment using SonarOne (fluridone) was done.
+Sanctuary Marsh was treated with SonarOne three times during the summer.
+While the target concentration in the wetland was maintained, there was significant damage to non-target emergent aquatic plants.

 The Greathouse Wetlands were treated three times from May-June with Galleon (penoxsulam) and twice from June-August with SonarOne (fluridone).
 The Wash-Out Wetlands were treated twice from May-June with Galleon and twice from June-August with SonarOne.
-Due to heavy spring and early summer rains it was extremely difficult to maintain the desired ppb concentrations of herbicide in both wetland complexes and vegetative hydrilla was still found in the upper cell of the Greathouse Wetland in late summer.
-For the 3rd year, Wallace Lake had contracted whole-lake treatments of fluridone using both SonarQR and SonarAS from August-October in 6 separate applications.
+Due to heavy spring and early summer rains it was extremely difficult to maintain the desired concentrations of herbicide in both wetland complexes and vegetative hydrilla was still found in the upper cell of the Greathouse Wetland in late summer.
+For the 3rd year, Wallace Lake had contracted whole-lake treatments of fluridone using both

+SonarQR and SonarAS from August-October in 6 separate applications.
 The Blue Heron Marshes were treated for the first time with an application of Galleon in June and SonarOne in August in both wetland cells.
 Sunset Pond was again choked by filamentous algae and had no hydrilla-specific herbicide treatments.
 Unlike 2013, a few strands of hydrilla were found growing along the Nature Center deck in the late summer.
-Sanctuary Marsh was treated with SonarAS three times from June-August, which eliminated the vegetative hydrilla, but again resulted in mild-moderate damage of non-target plants.
+Sanctuary Marsh was treated with SonarAS three times from June-August, which eliminated the vegetative hydrilla, but again resulted in moderate damage of non-target plants.

-2015 was the first year all Cleveland Metroparks hydrilla treatments were contract out.
-AquaDoc oversaw all herbicide applications, treatment monitoring, and residue testing in the six infested waterbodies.
-Sites were treated with Sonar products (fluridone) from June through October.
-Fluridone concentrations were maintained at or near target levels in Wallace Lake, Washout Wetlands, Blue Heron Marsh, Sanctuary Marsh, and Sunset Pond throughout the treatment season, though there were some fluxuations due to changes in water level and seasonal drying in the shallower pond and wetland sites.
+2015 was the first year all Cleveland Metroparks hydrilla treatments were contracted.
+Aqua Doc oversaw herbicide applications, treatment monitoring, and residue testing in the six infested waterbodies.
+Sites were treated with Sonar products (fluridone) from June -October.
+Fluridone concentrations were maintained at or near target levels in Wallace Lake, Washout Wetlands, Blue Heron Marsh, Sanctuary Marsh, and Sunset Pond throughout the treatment season, though there were some fluxuations due to changes in water level and seasonal drying in shallower sites.
 Maintaining fluridone concentrations was extremely challenging in the Greathouse Wetlands- levels skyrocketed to over 200 ppb in the final two months of treatment, likely because the wetland complex was nearly dry.
-It appears that fluridone did not break down as rapidly by photodegradation or general decay from environmental conditions as would be expected in a shallow wetland habitat.
+It appears that fluridone did not break down as rapidly by photodegradation or general decay from environmental conditions as expected in a shallow wetland habitat.
 Based on the FasTEST results, fluridone increased in concentration as water levels dropped, instead of evaporating or flushing out.
-It raises interesting questions and treatment challenges- including fluridone breakdown rates in shallow water habitats, where in the water column the chemicals linger, and if there are differences between types of product (i.e. liquid suspensions vs. pellets).
+It raises interesting questions and treatment challenges- including fluridone breakdown rates in shallow water habitats, where in the water column the chemicals linger, and if there are differences between types of product (ex: liquid suspensions vs. pellets).